John A. Macdonald Legacy Review

 • Move it to a museum

-by LJ in SK, about 3 years ago
+by LJ in SK, over 3 years ago

 Whether we acknowledge it or not, a statue in a prominent public place honours the person, what they have done, and what they represent.
 It's a symbol of pride in this person.